security-force-monitor/research-handbook/source/source-citation-specific.rst

 Description
 ~~~~~~~~~~~

-A field that classifies the citation
+A field that classifies the citation.

 Attribute type
 ~~~~~~~~~~~~~~